maxxiimo/the-front-end-manifesto/chp11-slicing-and-dicing-mockups.md

 Fixtures are things like shims or other structural components of a website.
 The other three folders are self-explanatory.

-NOTE: When grabbing images it's a good practice to optimize them before you drop them into application folders.
-I also keep all the originals in a source folder that is [ignored][] by git.
+NOTE: Keep original files in a source folder within your application that is [ignored][] by git.

 ### Step 4 - Fonts